cookiejar/cookietemple/docs/sync.rst

 to sync your project (especially when syncing with the workflow).
 This could be useful, for example, when the ownership of a repo had changed.

 The ``--check_update`` flag, called via ``$ cookietemple sync [PROJECT_DIR] --check_update``, can be used for manually checking whether a new version for your template has been released by cookietemple.
-Note that when you call ``$ cookietemple sync [PROJECT_DIR]`` cookietemple also runs this check, but then process with syncing rather than exiting.
+Note that when you call ``$ cookietemple sync [PROJECT_DIR]`` cookietemple also runs this check, but then proceeds with syncing rather than exiting.

 What happens when my project gets synced?
 -------------------------------------------